nvayalil/mocp-pulse/README.md

         ./configure --with-pulse
         make

-And as root:
+And install

-        make install
+        sudo make install

 # See README for further information